ROB ROSE: Schools and taxis — the emperor is naked

 Unions call the shots

-The inference is clear: while the scientists advised against it, Sadtu, as the main teachers union in public schools, leant on Ramaphosa to close schools.
-This would explain why private schools were conspicuously absent from the closures.
+The inference is clear: while the scientists advised against it, Sadtu, as the main teachers’ union in public schools, leant on Ramaphosa to close schools.
+This would explain why private schools were conspicuously absent from the announcement on school closures.

 It would, of course, be indefensible for politics and the ANC’s interests to trump the interests of SA’s 12-million children.

-This, sadly, wouldn’t be new.
+But this, sadly, wouldn’t be new.
 Back in 2016, a seven-member ministerial task team report, looking into the selling of teaching posts by trade unions, found that Sadtu had “captured” six of SA’s nine provinces.
-It was only in the Free State, Northern Cape and the Western Cape that the education departments, not the unions, were still in control.
+It was only in the Free State, the Northern Cape and the Western Cape that the education departments, not the unions, were still in control.

-It meant the education department was unable to “develop an effective educational system” as teachers, principles and officials were there because of union loyalty — not merit.
+It meant the education department was unable to “develop an effective educational system” as teachers, principals and officials were there because of union loyalty — not merit.

 Sadtu, in other words, put its interests before that of the country.
 Sound familiar?

-So was Ramaphosa’s decision on the taxis based on any scientific advise?
+So was Ramaphosa’s decision on the taxis based on any scientific advice?
 Did the ministerial committee say it would be safe?
 Well, what do you think?

-One of the doctors on the MAC told the FM: “We told them to leave the schools open, and not fill the taxis.
+One of the doctors on the MAC tells the FM: “We told them to leave the schools open and not fill the taxis.
 They didn’t listen.
-It wasn’t the first time either — they take advise as it suits them”.
+It wasn’t the first time either — they take advice as it suits them.”

-As Dr Francois Venter, one member of the MAC, told Business Day: “I can’t think of a more efficient way to spread the virus … I don’t know who is making government’s final so-called science-based decisions.
+As Dr Francois Venter, a member of the MAC, told Business Day about full taxis: “I can’t think of a more efficient way to spread the virus … I don’t know who is making government’s final so-called science-based decisions.
 No-one I know is behind the taxi or school decisions.”

 This appears to put Mbalula on the spot for arguing, unconvincingly, that the decision came from the health experts.
 Who are these “health experts”?